bluelight773/bluelight773.github.io/_posts/2020-09-30-male-vs-female-face-classifier-and-web-app.md

 # Building a Male vs Female Face Classifier and Web App with FastAI

-We'll go through all the steps of building an image classifier to distinguish male from female faces.
+We'll go through all the steps of building and improving an image classifier to distinguish male from female faces using FastAI, and even build a simple web app UI using Voila.
 This tutorial assumes one is using Ubuntu 18.04 LTS.

+1. TOC
+{:toc}

 # Virtual Environment setup
 Set up a virtual environment.